gammaseeker/LKMemory_Manager/README.md

 values for record type is INTRODUCED FOR THE FIRST TIME.
 At that point, my codebase was too large to refactor for one value as it would risk introducing bugs over something so small.
-Do not worry, lkreport writes the correct values as specififed in the HW doc thanks to a few checks done in md_to_string().
+Do not worry, lkreport writes the correct values thanks to a few checks done in md_to_string().

 ### hash table
 The primary data structure used to store all my records is in hash tables.